me2resh/me2resh.com/src/_posts/eventbridge-destinations-api.md

       Runtime: nodejs14.x
       MemorySize: 128
       Timeout: 100
-      Description: A simple example includes a HTTP post method to add one user to a DynamoDB table, and fire a UserCreated Event.
+      Description: A simple example includes a HTTP post method to add one user to a DynamoDB table, and send an event to eventbridge
       Policies:
-        # Give Create/Read/Update/Delete Permissions to the UserTable
         - DynamoDBCrudPolicy:
             TableName: !Ref UserTable
       Environment:
         Variables:
-          # Make table name accessible as environment variable from function code during execution
           USER_TABLE: !Ref UserTable
       Events:
         Api: